- Getting someone to say “Yes” when you need them to do something for you can be a pain, but it doesn’t have to be that way

 - Here are some proven ways to get someone to agree to help you out

-The ability to get people to say “yes” is a skill few people have mastered.
-It’s important several aspects of life — from business to dating to everyday interactions — and unlocking the power of getting people to say “yes” can open doors usually locked shut.
+The ability to get people to say “Yes” is a skill few people have mastered.
+It’s important in several aspects of life— from business to relationships to everyday interactions —and unlocking the power of getting people to say “yes” can open doors usually locked shut.

 There is a fine line between getting people to agree and tricking them into agreeing to your wishes.
-Anyone can nag a person into a yes or (trick) an individual into agreement or even strong arm until they see things differently.
+Anyone can nag a person into a yes or (trick) an individual into agreeing or even strong-arm until they see things differently.